 Let’s get started.

 When we talk about scale, we don’t mean a scale that you put your brewing ingredients on so you can measure them out.
-Instead, scale is an accumulation of minerals that builds up over time in your coffee machine.
+Instead, scale is an accumulation of minerals that builds up over time in your coffee maker.

 What causes scale?
 It’s hard water.